top of page

 Legal Implications of Peppercorn Ground Rent

-While peppercorn ground rent may seem like a negligible amount, it has legal implications that tenants and landlords should be aware of.
+While peppercorn ground rent may seem like a negligible amount, it has legal implications that leaseholders and freehold landlords should be aware of.
 For example, if a leaseholder fails to pay even a nominal amount of rent, they could be in breach of their lease agreement, which could result in legal action being taken against them.
-Furthermore, if a leaseholder wishes to sell their property, they may need to obtain consent from the landlord, who could refuse to grant it, potentially causing difficulties for the leaseholder.
+Furthermore, if a leaseholder wishes to sell their property, they may need to obtain consent from the freehold landlord, who could refuse to grant it, potentially causing difficulties for the leaseholder.

 How to Get Peppercorn Ground Rent